open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Exporter D is a pull exporter which reacts to another scraper over a named pipe.

-`MetricExporter` SHOULD provide a way to allow `MetricReader` to retrieve its default Aggregation and Aggregation Temporality on the basis of instrument kind.
+`MetricExporter` MUST provide a way to allow `MetricReader` to retrieve its default Aggregation and Aggregation Temporality on the basis of instrument kind.

 For Exporters not specified in the [supported SDK exporters for